astronomer/docs/astro/universal-metrics-export.md

 ![Example Grafana dashboard showing data about the Deployment's scheduler.](/img/docs/ume-example-scheduler.png)

-Or, you can view details about resources like your **Workers**, such as in the following image.
+Or you can view details about resources like your **Workers**, such as in the following image.

 ![Example Grafana dashboard showing data about the Deployment's workers](/img/docs/ume-example-worker.png)